yuejiaointel/oneDAL/samples/daal/cpp/mpi/README.md

-# Intel(R) oneAPI Data Analytics Library Message-Passing Interface Samples
+# oneAPI Data Analytics Library Message-Passing Interface Samples

-Message-passing interface (MPI) samples for the Intel(R) oneAPI Data Analytics Library (oneDAL) are designed to show how to use this library with the Intel(R) MPI library in a C++ application.
+Message-passing interface (MPI) samples for the oneAPI Data Analytics Library (oneDAL) are designed to show how to use this library with the Intel(R) MPI library in a C++ application.

 Unzip the archive with oneDAL samples to your working directory (`<sample_dir>`).